mail2sada/Golang-Batch2/01_Overview/README.md

     Designed by Google with the motive to deliver endless support and solutions, the language has characteristics that goes well with all.
 However, the language has still not found a single niche to conquer.
 While it is facing competition from JavaScript in frontend development world, it is lagging behind Python in the world of data visualization and analysis.
 Because of this, many developers are still hesitating from investing in this language for a particular purpose.

     5. #### Poor Error Handling
     In the case of Go language, a function is required to return error if any error is expected.
 Developers have to write a huge number of ‘if’ blocks to perform error handling process efficiently and effectively.
-Something that is one of the golang coding challenges when they have lost track to the error that can further result in missing out of some imperative error handling logic.
+One of the golang coding challenges is when we have lost track of the error that can further result in missing out of some imperative error handling logic.

 3. ## Where go is used?
     Go is used for a wide range of purposes, including: